 This blog explains the complete process of building a social media app from scratch, with each phase explained in detail.
 In addition, it also talks about the cost breakdown of the app.
 Typically, the cost of a social media app can range from $45,000- $75,000, depending on many different factors.

-Phase 1: Conduct comprehensive research to ensure success
+Step 1: Conduct comprehensive research

 Bringing your social media app idea to life requires comprehensive market and competition research, which makes up the business analysis phase.